-Name: Address: tate Zip Code Street/P.O.
-Box City S tate Zip Code Cell Phone: Email: Date of Birth: Sex: Male Female Ethnicity: Program of Study: Please answer by checking the appro opriate response: Do you have a disability th What is the nature of the di at limits one or more major life activities?
-Yes No isability?
-(Check all that apply) Deafness Blindness Mobility Impairment Traumatic Brain Injury Hard of HearingVisual ImpairmentLearning Disability Attention Deficit Disorder Autism spectrum disorders DepressionAnxiety Medical Temporary Psychiatric/Emotional/BehavioralOther: What major life activity is involved ?
-(Check all that apply) Physical activities Oth lking mbing stairs ner: How does this disability affect you i n an educational setting? a licensed professional descIt is the student's responsible bility to make a disability known and to provide proper documentation (including test results) from cribing diagnosis, limitations, and recommended academic adjustments and/or auxiliary aids bility to request services in advance each semester. at academic adjustments and/or auxiliary aids are not automatically granted. e information provided is accurate and acknowledges that I am fully aware of my responsibilities es.
-Failure to follow these guidelines may result in a delay or interruption of services.
+Name:

+Address:

+Street/P.O.
+Box (City State Zip Code

+Cell Phone: Email:

+Date of Birth: Sex: Male Female Ethnicity:

+Program of Study:

+Please answer by checking the appropriate response:

+lity that limits one or more major life activities?
+Yes No the disability?
+(Check all that apply)

+Deafness Blindness Mobility Impairment Traumatic Brain Injury Hard of HearingVisual ImpairmentLearning Disability Attention Deficit Disorder

+Autism spectrum disorder Medical Danraggian

+Medical Temporary Other:

+What major life activity is invo olved?
+(Check all that apply)

+Talking/Speech Writing Walking Climbing stairs Other:

+How does this disability affect you in an educational setting?

+a licensed professiona It is the student's resp consibility to make a disability known and to provide proper documentation (and describing diagnosis, limitations, and recommended academic adjustments consibility to request services in advance each semester. and/or auxiliary aids

+nat the information provided is accurate and acknowledges that I am fully awarervices.
+Failure to follow these guidelines may result in a delay or interruption

 Student's Signature Date

-This form is completed by the Director and student and then sent to instructors for that specific semester APPROVED ACCOMMODATIONS FOR STUDENT WITH A DISABILITY SEM
+This form is completed by the Director and student and then sent to instructors for that specific semester

+APPROVED ACCOMMODATIONS FOR STUDENT WITH A DISABILITY SEM